COUNSELORS FOR SOCIAL JUSTICE

 THE MARY SMITH ARNOLD ANTI-OPPRESSION AWARD

-Dr. Mary Smith Arnold (1946-2003) was a cherished member of the counseling and human development professions and a founding mother of Counselors for Social Justice.
+This award is named in honor of Dr. Mary Smith Arnold (1946-2003), who was a cherished member of the counseling and human development professions and a founding mother of Counselors for Social Justice.
 She was active in civil rights struggles throughout her all too short life and a Counselor Educator on the faculties of Governors State and Kent State Universities specializing in Community and Couple, Marital, and Family Counseling.
 She was the co-creator of the Unlearning Oppression workshops, taught to thousands of students and colleagues around the world.
 An ally to all oppressed peoples, Dr. Arnold’s spirit of expecting equity and justice for all peoples was evident in her leadership roles in ACA as a CSJ Governing Council representative and in her work as co-chair of ACA’s Public Policy and Legislation committee.

 THE REESE HOUSE SOCIAL JUSTICE ADVOCATE OF THE YEAR AWARD